huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 3 â€“ Decide the most likely path: keep, rent, or sell
+## Step 3 — Decide the most likely path: keep, rent, or sell

 You may not have a final answer right away, but having a likely direction for the house makes every other choice easier.